81 to 83 High Street, Great Missenden, Buckinghamshire, HP16 0AL

 Great Missenden is a village in the heart of the Buckinghamshire countryside, situated about 20 miles northwest of London.
 Check our location on the map.

-We recommend visitors travel to us by train.
+We recommend visitors travel to us by train as parking is limited in the village.
 Great Missenden is served by a good train service direct from London Marylebone with two trains per hour.
 The journey takes 45 minutes and it's a quick and easy walk from the station to the Museum.
 See the Chiltern Railways website for an up-to-date timetable and details of engineering works which may affect the line.
 Take advantage of the 2for1 ticket offer from Chiltern Railways.

 Great Missenden is situated just off the A413.

 From the M4, exit at Junction 8/9 onto the A404 towards High Wycombe.